AhmedElsherbini/Nasal_CST_quick_checker/README.md

 This script aims to classify nasal microbiome samples (**based on a literature definition in an supervised fashion**).
 Therefore, in each sample, the scripts extracts the most dominant species.

-**And based on relative abundance, if this most prevalent species is**
+**And based on relative abundance, if the most prevalent species is**

 * _S. aureus_  ---> we conclude CST1